-- Type F low energy impact eyewear with anti-fog lens to be worn as the minimum standard. - For users of prescription glasses, over-glasses or prescription safety glasses shall be worn. - Type B (medium energy impact) or Type A (high energy impact) to be determined via task-specific risk assessment. - Management, supervisors and operatives shall ensure that goggles are worn when determined via the safe system of work. - Where prescription eyewear is required, the user shall wear either prescription safety glasses, or overglasses
+- Type F low energy impact eyewear with anti-fog lens to be worn as the minimum standard. - For users of prescription glasses, over-glasses or prescription safety glasses shall be worn. - Type B (medium energy impact) or Type A (high energy impact) to be determined via task-specific risk assessment. - Management, supervisors and operatives shall ensure that goggles are worn when determined via the safe system of work.

-05 Hand and arm protection to EN 388
+05 Hand protection to EN 388